craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 	- As an Action, touch a creature that is Charmed by you and spend a Vampiric Progression.
 When you do, they make a Charisma Saving Throw against your Charisma Score.
 If they fail, they become bonded to you, considering you as an important ally and friend.
 This bond lasts until you dismiss it, or you die.
 	- During a Long Rest, spend five Vampiric Progression.
 When you do, choose an Ability Score to increase by 1 to a maximum of 30.
 Then, you are incapacitated for 24 hours.
 	- During a Long Rest, spend twenty Vampiric Progression.
 When you do, your Proficiency Score increases by 1.
 Then, you are incapacitated for 72 hours.

+When a Dhampir is reduced to 0 or fewer Hit Points, if they have any Blood Tokens and the damage that reduced them to 0 or fewer was not fire or radiant damage, they are consumed and the Dhampir becomes incapacitated.
+Otherwise, they die and are reduced to ash.
+When a Dhampir is incapacitated this way, they can be killed by piecing their heart with wood or mithril, or exposing the Dhampir to direct sunlight such that they are reduced to ash.
+When a Dhampir is incapacitated this way, they can regain a Hit Point by being laid in their lair for 28 uninterrupted days.

 ### Curse of the Beast* (Therianthropy)